jwodder/doapi/api.md

   with?
 - If a `per_page` parameter is set in a request, are the links in the response guaranteed to have `per_page` parameters with the same value?
+- When creating a domain record, can non-required attributes for the record type be omitted?
+Can non-required attributes always be present anyway, and if so, must they then be null?

 # Other notes